alialiusefi/gazzette.github.io/_posts/2025-01-10-Implementing-prefix-tree.md

 ## Introduction:

-A prefix trie is a tree data structure that stores strings of text.
-The nodes of the tree are actually the elements of the alphabet used tocreate a string.
+A prefix trie is a tree data structure that stores strings that is prefix searchable.
+The nodes of the tree are actually the elements of the alphabet used to create a string.
 Since its a tree, it contains a root which is actually computed since a start of the string varies.
-So, actually we have multiple roots that can be up to len(alphabet) in size.
-A map of character -> root is suited to point to which root tothe start of the word.
+So, actually we have multiple roots that can be up to `len(alphabet)` in size.
+At start, a map of `character -> node` is suited to point to which root to the start of the word.

 ### Tree Representation: